Do you have a morning routine? Or do you wake up rushed, flustered and try to catch up the rest of the day?

 How to Create a Morning Routine

-As you can see, there are tons of different ideas to make your morning routine powerful.
-And that’s the point — there is no one way to practice a morning routine.
+As you can see, there are tons of different ideas to make your routine powerful and impactful.
+And that’s the point — there is no one way to practice your morning rituals.

 Every person will be different and that’s okay!
 Some of these ideas might not fit your schedule or align with your current goals.
-The point is that your morning routine should always be evolving.
-You want your morning routine to still challenge you each day.
+The point is that your routine should always be evolving.
+You want your mornings to always empower and rejuvenate you!

 Jim Kwik is the CEO of Kwik Learning and is an International speaker, memory and speed-reading expert, and entrepreneur.
 After a childhood injury, Jim became known as “the boy with the broken brain.”
 Instead of accepting that injury he defeated all odds.
 Since then he’s studied the brain and dedicated himself to helping others.